 H.R.
-Butts Summer Scholarship for Fieldwork in Classical Archaeology
+Butts Scholarship for Fieldwork in Classical Archaeology

 Eligibility: Membership in Eta Sigma Phi.
-Open to undergraduates who will be rising juniors, seniors, or newly graduated in the coming summer and to members who have received a Bachelor’s degree within the eight years prior to application.
-Preference will be given to those who are undergraduates at the time of application and who have had not yet had experience in archaeological fieldwork, but graduate students, teachers, and experienced fieldworkers are also welcome to apply.
+Open to undergraduates who will be rising juniors, seniors, or newly graduated and to members who have received a Bachelor’s degree within the eight years prior to application.
+The scholarship is intended for archeological fieldwork conducted between the spring and fall semesters.
+Preference will be given to those who are undergraduates at the time of application and who have not yet had experience in archaeological fieldwork, but graduate students, teachers, and experienced fieldworkers are also welcome to apply.

 Award: $2000 to support fieldwork experience at an archaeological site in the Greco-Roman world.
 (The “Greco-Roman world” here includes cultures related to the Greeks and Romans by space or contact, such as Neolithic Cyprus or Iron Age Germany.)
-The award will be issued as a reimbursement after submission of proof of participation in the fieldwork.
+The award will be issued once definite proof of participation in the fieldwork has been provided.

 Announcement.
 The recipient will be announced at the national convention (March/April).

 The selection committee is appointed by the Eta Sigma Phi Board of Trustees.
-Its members are Ruth Palmer of Ohio University (chair), Cynthia Claxton, University of California–Irvine, and Christine Renaud of Carthage College.
+Its members are Timothy Winters of Austin Peay State University (chair), Ruth Palmer of Ohio University, and Ronnie Ancona of Hunter College.

-For further information and questions, please contact the Committee Chair: Professor Ruth Palmer, firstname.lastname@example.org.
+For further information and questions, please contact the Committee Chair: Professor Timothy Winters (email@example.com).